- Title: Starfighter Renegade

 I grew up playing games in the 80’s & 90’s (I went from an Acorn Electron to an Amiga 500), and there’s a lot of inspiration in this game taken from some of my favourites from back then.
 You’ll likely be able to spot elements of Defender, Virus/Zarch, Elite, Starglider 2 and a few others!

-Everything in the game has been created by me, except for the music (which is Creative Commons licensed).
-Developing the game has been a great way to stay occupied during the weekends and evenings of the pandemic.
+Everything in the game has been created by me, except for the font & music (both Creative Commons licensed & credited).
+Developing the game was a great way to stay occupied during the weekends and evenings of the pandemic.
+It’s taken around a year longer than I expected to go from a handful of playable levels to ‘done’, but I’m very pleased it’s finally made it.